danielgeiszler/personalwebsite/posts/20241219-machine-learning-basics/machine_learning_basics.md

+This is a running list of machine learning architectures, terms, and concepts.
+I write them down here for quick reference in the future.
+If you see an issue, please let me know!
 ## Types of Learning
 **Supervised learning**: training a model on labeled pairs of input and output data to learn how to predict the output from the input